MS Marco Polo: Service as Marco Polo

+Scrapping

 On 20 July 2020, Cruise & Maritime Voyages entered administration.
 The company's administrators sold Marco Polo at auction for US$2,770,000 on 22 October 2020.
 Plans for Offshore Solutions Unlimited to return her to service were not realised, nor were announced plans by the buyer, Highseas Ltd., to convert her into a floating hotel in Dubai.
 She was resold two months later for approximately $4 million to an Indian company, reached the scrapyards of Alang, India on 13 January 2021 and was beached and scrapped.
 Scrapping commenced on 28 March 2021.